Film / Journey to the West: Conquering the Demons

 - Bald of Awesome: After spending the entire movie with long hair, Tang has his hair ripped off by the Monkey King.
 Then he reaches enlightenment and take a level in badass.

-- Beat Them at Their Own Game: The animal-style demon hunter is killed by the Monkey King who laughs at his attempt to beat him by moving like an animal.
+- Beat Them at Their Own Game: One demon-hunter attempts to kill the Monkey King by moving like an animal himself.
+It doesn't work.

 - Chekhov's Gun: Duan's flying ring becomes Wukong's Restraining Bolt.
 Not to mention, the fish demon and KL Hog become Sandy and Piggy respectively.